 - The Apostle Peter told us Christ was foreordained as a Lamb from the foundation of the world (1 Peter 1:19;20).

 - Paul said, “He died to sin once for all” (Romans 6:10).
 Meaning all those in the past, present, and the future.

 By the future, we mean that even after our resurrection, Jesus continues to be described as the Lamb.
-The Apostle John describes Christ as the Lamb 20 times in the Book of Revelation, and Jesus Christ continues as the Lamb even after the judgment day, which we see in Revelation 21:22, and 22:1 and 3.
+The Apostle John describes Christ as the Lamb 20 times in the Book of Revelation, Jesus Christ continued as the Lamb even after the judgment day, which we see in Revelation 21:22, and 22:1- 3.

 God gave His only begotten Son